How State Employees in Oregon Can Opt Out of a Portion of SEIU 503 Dues

 - Enter your information into the form below and click “submit.”

 - On the next page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box below, we’ll mail you a copy of the form.

 - Mail the completed form to SEIU 503 at the address at the top of the form.
 We highly recommend sending it via certified mail.

-You can keep the hundreds of dollars in overcharges and make your own decisions about politics and causes.
+The union will still represent you in collective bargaining, contract management and grievance processing, but you can save hundreds of dollars per year and make your own decisions about politics and causes.

 IMPORTANT UPDATE: Depending on the outcome of a pending U.S. Supreme Court case called Janus v.
 AFSCME, public employees nationwide could have the ability to opt out of paying all union dues as early as July 2018.